deshayk/Learn-By-Doing-Python-Games/Guessing_Game/README.md

 The program should generate a random number using random.randint() and stores the random number in a variable.
 The program should include user input and the random.randint() method.

 ### Step 4: User Guesses Random Number
+The program will prompt the user to guess a number by taking their input and storing that input in a variable.

 ### Step 5: Program compares user guess to generated random number
+The program will compare the user's guess to the number it generated to check if the number guessed is correct.

 ### Step 6: Program prints comparison
+The program will tell the user if their guess is too high or too low based on a comparison between what the user guessed and the random number the program generated.
+If the user's guess is greater than the generated number, the program prints a too high message.
+If the user's guess is less than the generated number, the program prints a too low message.

 ### Step 7: User guesses again
+If the user's guess was too high or too low, they will guess again.

 ### Step 8: Repeat steps 6-8 until correct guess
+The user will continue guessing a number until they guess the correct number.

 ### Step 9: Print congradulations message
+When the user successfully guesses the correct number, a congradulations message will be printed to the screen.

-### Step 10: Ask user if they would like to play again
+### Step 10: Ask user if they would like to play again (optional)

-## Learn By Doing Series
-The Learn By Doing Series is
+Once the user successfully finishes as guessing game, they will be prompted asking if they would like to play again.
+If the player wants to play again, the game reboots.
+If the player doesn't want to play again, the program gives an exit message and the game ends.